GudauriKidsClub/homepage/README.md

 ## About

-Gudauri Kids club is a day care facility located near the Gudauri Ski Resort in the Repbulic of Georgia.
+Gudauri Kids club is a day care facility located near the Gudauri Ski Resort in the Republic of Georgia.
 Visit the website at https://gudaurikidsclub.com